specflare/specflare.github.io/_posts/2021-02-23-Kubernetes-commands-cheatsheet.md

 [liviu@kub]$ kubectl explain pods.spec.tolerations
 [liviu@kub]$ kubectl explain pods.metadata
 [liviu@kub]$ kubectl explain pods.metadata.uid
-# You can go like this as far as you want
+# You can go like this as deep as you want into the YAML tree

 # Most commands have specific options, but all commands have some common options, that can be found here:
 [liviu@kub]$ kubectl options